 If you have been injured in a car accident in Michigan then alert your attorney regarding any doctor visits or medical examinations that your insurance company is asking you to attend.

 Victims of a crash should never give a statement — recorded, or otherwise — to anyone, including your own insurance company, without contacting an attorney first.
 Often, these examinations under oath (EUOs) are used by experienced defense lawyers to take advantage of victims and who do not have a lawyer.
 In this situation, questions are asked and topics explored that have no importance or relevance to the claimed areas of investigation.
 The only true reason for the interviews is to lessen later exposure in a lawsuit.
-Because EUOs are recorded and under oath, they can be used against you in your car accident lawsuit.
+Because EUOs are recorded and under oath, they can be used against you in your lawsuit.

-Victims of a crash should tell their auto accident attorney everything that worries them.
+Victims of a crash should tell their attorney everything that worries them.
 Often, many things like a past DUI, bankruptcy or an old injury can cause clients substantial worry and concern.
-Unfortunately, too many clients who have been injured in a car accident decide to hide this information from their auto accident lawyers and doctors.
+Unfortunately, too many clients who have been injured in a car accident decide to hide this information from their lawyers and doctors.
 Normally, this information would be inadmissible if disclosed.
 But it can become admissible if a victim tries to hide the information or fails to disclose it when asked.

-Remember, the experienced and ethical Michigan auto accident attorneys at Michigan Auto Law are 100 percent on your side with one common interest — to make sure you receive the most fair settlement and full benefits.
+Remember, the experienced and ethical attorneys at Michigan Auto Law are 100 percent on your side with one common interest — to make sure you receive the most fair settlement and full benefits.
 But we have to know about your concerns if we are truly going to help.